-This small patch of bush harbors a remarkable diversity of plant species amid an ever-encroaching urban environment.
+This small patch of bush is home to a remarkable diversity of plant species amid an ever-encroaching urban environment.
 It is located about 30 km south of the Perth CBD in the heart of semirural and semi-urban Forrestdale between Nicholson Road and Tonkin Highway and north of Armadale Road.
 Anstey – Keane Dampland forms an important part of the Jandakot Regional Park.

 The bush here harbours 381 plant species including the swamp fox banksia (Banksia telmatiaea), one-sided bottlebrush (Calothamnus hirsutus), swamp cypress (Actinostrobus pyramidalis), sand bottlebrush (Beaufortia squarrosa), and Regelia ciliata.
 They provide important habitat for the southern-brown bandicoot, or quenda (Isoodon obesulus).